 Once you have completed the online nomination, the details will be sent to the issuing agency along with any uploaded documents, and you will receive a confirmation notice which can be printed or saved.
 The transaction will be recorded in your online transaction history on 'My TMR Account'.

 Completing the statutory declaration

-If you are not eligible to complete the online nomination or choose not to complete the online nomination and choose to complete the statutory declaration on the back of the fine, you will need to include the full name and address of the person in charge of the vehicle at the time.
+If you are not eligible to complete the online nomination or choose not to complete the online nomination, you can submit a paper statutory declaration.
+On your paper statutory declaration you will need to include the full name and address of the person in charge of the vehicle at the time.

 You can also use a standard statutory declaration if you want to take responsibility for a fine that has been issued to someone else.
 Your declaration must include all of the following details:

 - infringement notice number

 - date of the fine

 - offence details, for example 'Fail to stop at a red light'

 - confirmation that you were responsible for the offence and accept responsibility for the fine.